It was a bright Sunday.

 "Right.
 I will have it fixed soon".

 I was holding the baby as we walked back.
 The car was repaired.
 My phone kept ringing.
-I would have thrown it away, had I not spend a 30 K on it.
+I would have thrown it away, had I not spent a good thirty thousand on it.

-I drove back home with Lakshmi and dropped her home.
+I drove back with Lakshmi and her kids, and dropped her home.
 She cried as I handed over the child.
 I asked her name for the first time.

 "Amma, you are a goddess."

 "No, I am not.
 You are.
 You live happily.
 Despite your sorrows.
-You look forwrad to a brighter tomorrow.
+You look forward to a brighter tomorrow.
 Your targets in life seem unachievable, yet you never stop trying.
 You never give up on your kids.
 And most importantly, you never stop smiling.
-Thanks Lakshmi."
+Thanks Lakshmi!"

 Mom was surprised to see me home for lunch.